Debra Lew Harder

 With her husband Tom, she lives in the Philadelphia area; they have two wonderful daughters, an equally wonderful son-in-law, and an incorrigible terrier.

-Hear Debra on Saturday mornings, 6 am to 12 noon, and as a substitute host during weekday classical hours.
-She also produces Arts Desk features.
+Hear Debra on Saturday mornings for Classical Coffeehouse, 6 am to 12 noon, and as a substitute host during weekday classical hours.
+She also produces Arts Desk features, which you can see below.